Water Treatment Process

 - Lower water demand during the 2018 temporary change in disinfectant due to significant rainfall may have led to more odor since water was staying in the pipes longer.

-NTMWD is working with the cities and communities served to encourage:
+NTMWD continues to work with the cities and communities served to encourage:

 - Increased flushing of local systems through fire hydrants to move the chlorine-disinfected water more quickly through pipes and help reduce taste and odor issues during the disinfectant change period.